 WHO WE ARE

 Leadership for Healthy Communities (LHC) is a national program of the Robert Wood Johnson Foundation designed to support local and state government leaders nationwide in their efforts to reduce childhood obesity through public policies that promote active living, healthy eating and access to healthy foods.
 LHC places special emphasis on promoting policies with the greatest potential for increasing sustainable opportunities for physical activity and healthy eating among children at highest risk for obesity.
-Efforts funded under this program are expected to contribute to the Foundation’s goal of reversing the epidemic of childhood obesity by 2015.
+Efforts funded under this program are expected to contribute to RWJF’s goal of reversing the epidemic of childhood obesity by 2015.

 WHY WE DO IT